 - Project coordinator: Sara Tonelli (Senior Researcher at FBK)

-- Project manager: Serena Bressan (Project Manager at FBK)
+- Project managers: Serena Bressan, Alessia Torre (Project Managers at FBK)

 - Financial manager: Mara Gruber (Financial Manager at FBK)